If you are always on the lookout for the best practices in web analytics, then here is an article that will satisfy your heart’s desire.

 Before installing Google Analytics, you should have a discussion with your IT team and key business stakeholders, and sort out all the matters regarding the subject.
 You should have a better idea at the end of your discussion about the following points:

-- Whether your site have multiple sub domains.
+- Whether your site has multiple sub domains.
 You should be able to distinguish between multiple domains and multiple sub domains.

 - Whether you prefer to discard internal traffic from your web analytics report.